 If you’re exhausted, treat yourself with a hot cup of tea, take a bath, light some scented candles, or wrap yourself in a warm blanket.

 If you’re bored, read a good book, watch a comedy show, explore the outdoors, or turn to an activity you enjoy (woodworking, playing the guitar, shooting hoops, scrapbooking, etc.).

-Mindful eating is a practice that develops your awareness of eating habits and allows you to pause between your triggers and your actions.
 Most emotional eaters feel powerless over their food cravings.
-When the urge to eat hits, you feel an almost unbearable tension that demands to be fed, right now.
+When the urge to eat hits, it’s all you can think about.
+You feel an almost unbearable tension that demands to be fed, right now!
 Because you’ve tried to resist in the past and failed, you believe that your willpower just isn’t up to snuff.
 But the truth is that you have more power over your cravings than you think.